gergamel/binar_rcvr/README.md

 ## Usage

+Copy your .iq data files (np.complex64 raw binary data) into the top folder of your working copy of this repository.
+The script will find all *.iq files and attempt to process them when you first run the power command.

 ### Channel Power Search

 Assuming you have the IQ file from the first pass (20240829195734_400k.iq), the first step is to run channelisation and plot decimated channel power, so you can hunt for probably beacons.
 You can do this by running: